Godney

-Godney is a village and civil parish near Glastonbury on the River Sheppey on the Somerset Levels in the Mendip district of Somerset, England.
+Godney is a village and civil parish near Glastonbury on the River Sheppey on the Somerset Levels in the county of Somerset, England.

 History

 Near the village are the sites of the Iron Age Glastonbury Lake Village, and the now drained Meare Pool.

 During the Second World War, Godney was incorporated into the GHQ Line.
 Several pillboxes were constructed in the area.
 Natural obstacles to tanks were supplemented with an anti-tank ditch and bridges in the area were prepared for demolition at short notice.

 Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
+The parish council is responsible for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
+The parish council evaluates local planning applications but has no decision-making powers over planning and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.